A familiar roof on Greater Manchester’s trading estates

 Drive past almost any post-war industrial estate around Manchester and you will see it: grey corrugated sheeting, often streaked with moss and algae, covering units built between the 1960s and the 1980s.
 A great deal of that sheeting is asbestos cement.
 It has done decades of service in a wet North West climate, and many of those roofs are now at the point where owners have to decide what happens next.

 The two realistic options are removal with full re-roofing, or encapsulation: cleaning, repairing and sealing the existing sheets under a coating system built for asbestos cement.
-Which one is right depends entirely on the condition of the roof, which is why we survey before we recommend anything.
+Which one is right depends entirely on the condition of the roof.
+That’s why we survey it first, before we recommend anything.

 Encapsulation explained: sealing, not stripping

-Asbestos cement is only hazardous when fibres can escape, which happens when sheets are broken, drilled or weathered until the surface erodes.
+Asbestos cement is only hazardous when fibres can escape.
+That happens when sheets are broken, drilled or weathered until the surface erodes.
 Encapsulation deals with that risk at source.
-The sheets are cleaned under controlled conditions, defects such as failed fixings and cracked laps are repaired, and the whole surface is sealed so that fibres are locked in and the weather is locked out.
+We clean the sheets under controlled conditions, repair defects such as failed fixings and cracked laps, and then seal the whole surface.
+That locks in any fibres and locks out the weather.

 The practical advantages over removal are significant.
-The building stays in use, there is no strip-out programme to plan around tenants, no skip-loads of asbestos waste to dispose of, and the cost is typically well below a full re-sheet.
+The building stays in use.
+There’s no strip-out programme to plan around tenants, no skip-loads of asbestos waste to dispose of, and the cost is typically well below a full re-sheet.
 For an occupied unit in Manchester, keeping the doors open during the work is often the deciding factor.

 Where it sits in your asbestos management plan